 Funds can be used towards the cost of equipment or to fund essential personnel or maintenance costs during the equipment validation period.
 Awards are conditional on obtaining matching funding.

 Awards will be made to UCSF Campus Cores and a letter from the Research Resource Program certifying Campus Core Status should be included in the application.
-PI1 should be a core director, core manager or core technical director who oversees a Certified Campus Core and should hold an academic appointment in any series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) or a non-faculty academic appointments such as Specialist, Academic Coordinator) or be a Lab Research Supervisor 1 or 2 in the Research and Laboratory Career Tracks Family.
+PI1 must be a Core Director, Core Manager or Core Technical Director who oversees a Certified Campus Core and hold a faculty appointment in any series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) or a non-faculty academic appointment (Professional Research Series, Specialist, Academic Coordinator) or be a Lab Research Supervisor 1 or 2 in the Research and Laboratory Career Tracks Family.
 PI2, if relevant, should be a UCSF Faculty in any Series (Ladder Rank, In Residence, Clinical X, Health Science Clinical, Adjunct) in all ranks (Instructor, Assistant, Associate, and Full Professor) including Appointees to the Professional Research Series.
 If PI1 is not eligible to be the PI on the intended extramural application, PI2 must be eligible to serve in this role.

 Step 1) Applications must be from approved campus cores, cores can apply for approval at any time but must apply before submitting the application and include certification from the Research Resource Program.

 Step 3) A subcommittee of the Research Resource Program Strategic Advisory Committee will select awards with fundable scores for funding.
 The selection process may include a face-to-face presentation with the applicant.

 - Demonstration of scientific need for the technology by funded investigators.
 Both quantity and quality of anticipated users for the shared equipment